View related sites

 It should be noted that some of the samples used in training and benchmarking events formed what is currently known as the Council of Europe DVD for oral performance and receptive skills.

 The Manual treats Familiarisation as an essential component of the Specification and Standardization stages.
-The current training and standardisation processes used by Cambridge English Language Assessment can be seen as familiarisation with the Cambridge levels, with explicit CEFR reference being introduced as appropriate.
-There is another sense in which familiarisation with the CEFR is timely for Cambridge English Language Assessment: staff or external experts, whose current frame of reference may not extend beyond the Cambridge levels, or whose daily duties do not require them to look at developments further afield, will benefit from a better understanding of the CEFR.
+The current training and standardisation processes used by Cambridge Assessment English can be seen as familiarisation with the Cambridge levels, with explicit CEFR reference being introduced as appropriate.
+There is another sense in which familiarisation with the CEFR is timely for Cambridge Assessment English: staff or external experts, whose current frame of reference may not extend beyond the Cambridge levels, or whose daily duties do not require them to look at developments further afield, will benefit from a better understanding of the CEFR.
 This is being addressed in a variety of ways including: an induction worksheet and face to face workshop.
-Future plans for Familiarisation activities include the use of Cambridge English Language Assessment annual seminars and network meetings as well as a self access training course.
+Future plans for Familiarisation activities include the use of Cambridge Assessment English annual seminars and network meetings as well as a self access training course.

 Empirical Validation involves the ‘collection and analysis of data on (a) task performance and item characteristics, (b) test quality, (c) learner performance and test scores, (d) rater behaviour and (e) the adequacy of standards set’ (2003:9).
 The manual goes on to say that empirical validation proceeds on two levels: internal and external validation.
 This relates to a very wide range of activities at the Development, Operational and Monitoring Phases of the test cycle, as well as research projects to look at specific issues.
 With regards to internal validation a variety of activities occur: